Bombing a residential house in Mawza district during the Eid daysOctober 25, 2023

 Two screenshots from the National Resistance Media Center’s video.
-Top, Red rectangle : rubble area.
+Top, red rectangle : rubble area.
 White rectangle: rubble free area.
 The arrow is northward in the map.
-Bottom, Blue arrows: The direction of rubble opposite to the direction of impact.
+Bottom, red arrows: The direction of rubble opposite to the direction of impact.
 The illustrations were created in July 2023 by the Yemeni Archive.

 Assuming that the original distribution of the rubble has not been compromised, the alternative course of the potential ammunition is reflected in this visualization:

 Screenshot from Google Earth Pro showing the location of the impact house.
-The straight green line represents the likely line of potential munition coming from the north, with a slight deviation to the east.
+The white, dashed-line represents the likely line of potential munition coming from the north, with a slight deviation to the east.
 Depending on the damage analysis, the shape of the gap in the right corner of the house,and the direction of the rubble, the line was drawn.
 Screenshot and illustrations created in July 2023 by Yemeni Archive.

 It required identifying the military locations of the two parties within the direction of the possible launch.
 Multi-step tracking to obtain accurate results.
 Liveuamap provides a preliminary map of the conflict in the region, which was augmented with information from the Maps and Wars channel on YouTube regarding the military situation in the Al-Barah front – Mawza, based on which the investigation team conducted monitoring for fortifications and earthen berms for both sides via satellite images from Google Earth.